Plotinus

 Lifted out of the body into myself; becoming external to all other things and self-encentered; beholding a marvellous beauty; then, more than ever, assured of community with the loftiest order; enacting the noblest life, acquiring identity with the divine

-Sharpe and Ure present Plotinus's autobiographical account of mystical ascent from the Enneads as the paradigmatic description of philosophy as a spiritual exercise aimed at union with the One.
+Sharpe and Ure present Plotinus’s first-person account of mystical ascent from the Enneads as the culminating instance of philosophy as a transformative spiritual exercise.

 Matthew Sharpe and Michael Ure, Philosophy as a Way of Life: History, Dimensions, Directions, 2021thesis